ahmorgan/setfit-multilabel/README.md

 Fine-tuning a Setfit model for multi-label text classification.
+For Fall'24 Research Scholars.
 Dataset text redacted for research ethics purposes.